xueyanlipku/xueyanlipku.github.io/index.md

 # Academic Experience

 ### University of Texas at Dallas
-  - PhD in Geosciences, 2016 Fall - 2021 Fall (expected)
+  - PhD in Geosciences, 2016 Fall - 2022 Spring (expected)

 ### Peking University